Romney Marsh: Malaria

 In the past, people who lived in the marsh frequently suffered from malaria, then known as ague or marsh fever, which caused high mortality rates until the 1730s.
 It remained a major problem until the completion of the Royal Military Canal in 1806, which greatly improved the drainage of the area.

-This disease probably arrived here with mosquitoes as soon as the weather became warm enough after the end of the last glacial, around or before the time of the Roman occupation.
+This disease probably arrived here with mosquitoes as soon as the weather became warm enough after the end of the Last Glacial Period, around or before the time of the Roman occupation.
 The strain responsible was most probably Plasmodium vivax, as records and texts describe agues or fevers at three or four-day intervals.
 Prior Anselm, of nearby Canterbury, recorded in the 1070s and 1080s a case that had every appearance of malaria.

 Although five indigenous mosquito species are capable of being hosts for the malarial parasite, only the Anopheles atroparvus species breeds in sufficient numbers here to act as an efficient vector.
 However, P. vivax likes brackish waters and, with the recreation of the old coastal wetlands coming into favour, this could expand the future malarial parasite host reserve.
 Together with the average temperatures in England increasing due to climate change, English malaria may become re-established in the marshes.